NSW Civil and Administrative Tribunal (NCAT) Guardianship Hearings

 Who can apply?

 Anyone with a genuine concern for the welfare of the person can apply to NCAT.
-NCAT then manages the process and considers the evidence before deciding whether a guardian should be appointed.
+NCAT manages the process and considers the evidence before deciding whether a guardian should be appointed.

 What does NCAT have to be satisfied about?